mchappychen/transcriber/README.md

+Tips:
 1. Use brave cause it's faster (less cpu) than chrome.
-Can disable the annoying download shelf at the bottom in brave://flags
+You can disable the annoying download shelf at the bottom as well.

 2. Get spellbee extension for auto-correct on otranscribe.
 You can import my typos to it from the .csv file.
 Dont forget to disable spellbee on other websites in its options